Year 8 Citizenship

 Key knowledge developed:

-• Knowing key vocabulary, such as 'active citizen' and 'volunteer'
+• Knowing key vocabulary, such as 'nicotine'

 Key skills developed: